-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2014, and have not been applied in preparing these financial statements.
-None of these are expected to have a significant effect on the financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2015, and have not been applied in preparing these financial statements.
+Those which may be relevant to the Foundation are set out below.
+The Foundation does not plan to adopt these standards early.